Naoko Shimazu

 Naoko Shimazu is Professor of History in the Tokyo College at the University of Tokyo.
 She was previously Professor of Humanities (History) at Yale-NUS College, Professor of History at Birkbeck College, University of London, and Fernand Braudel fellow at the European University Institute.
+She is a Non-resident Long-term Fellow for Programmes on Modern History and International Relations at the Swedish Collegium for Advanced Study in Uppsala, Sweden.

 Research

 Shimazu is a fellow of the Royal Historical Society.